chito256/robin/README.md

 1. Using the Terminal, navigate to `src/main/resources/`.
 2. Type `npm install` to install dependencies and packages.
 3. Type `npm run build` to run Gulp.
-This will build/bundle JavaScript and CSS files from ReactJS components and SCSS files.
+This will bundle SCSS files.

 ### Back-End